learn-co-curriculum/dsc-introduction-to-neural-networks/README.md

 ## Summary

-In this lecture, you learned about the basics of neural networks, and the basics of forward propagation and backpropagation.
-We explained these new concepts using a neural networks logistic regression example.
+In this lesson, you learned about the basics of neural networks, forward propagation, and backpropagation.
+We explained these new concepts using a logistic regression example.
 In the following lab, you'll learn how to do all this in Python.